Home > Going home from the neonatal unit > What support is available when you go home

 Support from your family and friends

 Family and friends can be an important source of support when you come home from the neonatal unit.
-Often they may want to help, but may not know what to say or how to approach the subject with you.
+Often, they may want to help but may not know what to say or how to approach the subject with you.
 There may be times when you do want someone to listen, or you may not be ready to talk about how you are feeling, and that is okay.

 It might be helpful to think about what kind of support and help you might need when you come home.
 Sometimes, help with practical tasks can be more helpful than emotional support.
-If you are feeling overwhelmed, you can ask family and friends to help with practical tasks, such as:

-- cooking meals to put in the freezer for when you need them
+• Cooking meals to put in the freezer for when you need them.

-- helping with laundry or food shopping
+• Helping with laundry or food shopping.

-- helping with school or nursery pick-ups if you have other children.
+• Helping with school or nursery pick-ups if you have other children.

 When you get home, you may have family members and friends asking questions and wanting to know more about you and your baby’s health.
 It is natural for them to be interested, but this may feel quite overwhelming.
 You may want to ask one family member or friend who you trust to be the first point of contact.
 They can then be responsible for updating other family members or friends with any news or information.
 This can help to take any pressure off you.